gilardia/COMP501/Labs/Lab0.md

 At this point, your local and remote repsitories are set up!
 Hooray!

-If git asked for your password earlier during a push, and you set up SSH keys properly, type in the following to remove the link to origin:
+**If git asked for your password earlier during a push**, and you set up SSH keys properly, type in the following to remove the link to origin:

 	git remote rm origin